JamesGJ5-Learning-To-Code/todo-list/README.md

 - If a project.priority changes, the order of projects in the DOM may have to change (for now, just reset or something)
 - Creating new project might alter order of projects in DOM
 - Will use classes for practice
+- Consider adding getters and setter to classes, but only if security requires

 # Step-By-Step Plan